|Dates||20th November to 12th December 2021|

 The expedition will fly out to the provincial city of Copiapo via Santiago, the capital city of Chile.
 We'll have an initial acclimatisation phase of four days of camping and walking at about 3000-4000m around Vallecitos and the Laguna Negro Francisco.
 During these days we'll climb to 4500m or even 5000m on some easy foothills, with great views to the Tres Cruces and Tres Quebradas massifs.

-Finally, after a full days rest in Copiapo we'll head to the Tres Cruces massif.
+Finally we'll head to the Tres Cruces massif.
 These mountains are pictured below, seen from the Laguna Santa Rosa to the west.
 We have six days here and our main objective will be to climb the highest of the three peaks, Tres Cruces Sur 6748m.
-We'll start from a vehicle base camp at 5100m, climbing in 1 or 1½ days to a high camp at 5950m by a wee lagoon in the col between the central and southern peaks.
+We'll start from a vehicle base camp at 5100m, climbing in 1 or 1½ days to a high camp at 5950m in the col between the central and southern peaks.
 This camp is pictured above on the title photo.
 From the high camp Tres Cruces Sur is a relatively short day (just 800m ascent) but over some very rough ground higher up.
 It is likely that we'll have time whilst on the mountain to climb at least one of the other peaks, either Central 6629m or Norte 6030m.
-Central is climbed form the same high camp as the Sur peak, in just 4 or 5 hours.
-Norte can be climbed in a day from where we park the vehicle.
+Central is climbed from the same high camp as the Sur peak, in just 4 or 5 hours.
+Norte can be climbed in a day from where we park the 4x4 vehicle.

 All of the peaks listed on this itinerary have no technical climbing on them and are just "walks".
 But these "walks" can be over very rough and unstable ground, and it is all at extreme altitude.
 So although all the ascents on this expedition are suitable for strong hillwalkers, some previous expedition experience is preferred due to the demanding walking, weather and camping conditions.